jamesrhester/CrystalInfoFramework.jl/docs/src/tutorial.md

 may add user-defined transformations if that proves necesssary.

 A `NamespacedTypedDataSource` includes data from multiple namespaces.
-Correctly-typed data for a particular namespace can then be obtained by `select_namespace(t::NamespacedTypedDataSource,nspace)`.
+Correctly-typed data for a particular namespace can then be obtained from the object returned by `select_namespace(t::NamespacedTypedDataSource,nspace)`.

 ## Cif Categories from DataSources